 To turn off the DRL, turn the exterior lamp control to $\circlearrowleft$ and then release it.
-For vehicles first sold in Canada, the DRL can only be turned off when the vehicle is parked.

 Automatic Headlamp System

 When it is dark enough outside and the headlamp switch is in AUTO, the automatic headlamp system turns on the headlamps, along with the taillamps, sidemarker lamps, parking lamps, and the instrument panel lights.
 The radio lights will also be dim.